akazukin5151/kpxhs/Theming.md

 - The theme file is in `~/.config/kpxhs/theme.hs`
 - Refer to [test/default_theme.hs](test/default_theme.hs) for reference; it is also the default theme if you don't provide any
+- You should probably edit the default theme instead of writing from scratch, because if you write from scratch, all the colors in the default theme are lost.
 - You can theme almost every element because the entire attribute map is exposed
 - Refer to the Brick docs for detailed information on what exactly you can theme and how to
     - [Brick.AttrMap](https://hackage.haskell.org/package/brick-0.64/docs/Brick-AttrMap.html)